 Today, you can get small, light, compact first aid kits that won’t add (hardly) any extra weight to your child’s backpack.

 If you’ll be hiking in tough or rocky terrain, each of you will definitely want to get a hiking stick.
 It will help your stability while walking.

 If you can, it’s fun to pick up a big stick from the woods for each of you while you’re hiking.

 However, if you want to be sure that each of you have a hiking stick, pick up one of these adjustable/collapsable options before your trip.
-That way you can pack them away in your pack if you don’t need them.
+That way you can pack them away in your back pack if you don’t need them.

 Fun Hiking Supplies To Pack for Kids